effector/effector/docs/typescript/usage-with-effector-react.md

 ---
-id: usage-with-typescript
+id: usage-with-effector-react
-title: Usage with TypeScript
+title: Usage with effector-react
-sidebar_label: Usage with TypeScript
 ---

 **TypeScript** is a typed superset of JavaScript.
 It became popular